Web Site Creation and Maintenance Policy

 - Encouraged of Unofficial Pages:

-- The University encourages the use of the following statement on the front page of
+- The University encourages the use of the following statement on the front page of personal sites:

 "Views and opinions expressed on this unofficial page are strictly those of the page authors.
 Personal page publishers assume complete responsibility and liability for the content of their documents."BVU is not responsible for unofficial pages; however, the University reserves the right to remove from any University server any pages found to be in violation of the law or University policies.
 This includes pages that are detrimental to network or web server performance (see User Responsibility above).